 A good chisel cost a day’s wages back then (the equivalent of several hundred dollars today), and woodworkers expected their money’s worth, especially when it comes to metallurgy.
 Today, these forgotten old chisels, glorious as they can be, are practically free at garage sales and flea markets.
 They look ugly and useless, but all it takes to bring an old chisel edge back into fighting trim is a little faith and four easy steps.
 The job takes less than 30 minutes if you follow my advice here.

 Four Easy Steps to Bring your Old Chisel Back to Life:

-4) Time to refine.
 Your chisel will look pretty good by now.
 It also remains useless for woodworking.
 That’s because the edge is still hopelessly crude.
+The edge should have the correct angle, but there’s more.
 You need to refine it to razor sharpness.
-This is honing and here you have a choice.
+This operation is called honing and here you have a choice.
 Traditional honing involves rubbing both faces of the chisel against progressively finer sharpening stones until the edge shines like a mirror.
-This method works well and I used it for years, until I found something that yields sharper results much more quickly.
-See “Two Minutes to a Razor’s Edge” tip below for details.
+This method works well and I used it for years, until I found something that yields sharper results much more quickly and better.
+It’s called “buffing”.
+You can see me doing it in the photo below.

 Chisels are like puppies.
-They’re both what you make of them.
+They both end up being what you make of them.
 Learn to draw the full potential out of vintage chisels and they’ll show you that an old dog can certainly learn to do new tricks again.

 Did you find this article and video useful?
 I hope so.
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button below for a fast, safe and simple way to make a contribution.
 Thank you very much for helping to keep this website up and running.